veraison/services/management/cmd/management-service/README.md

 - `cert`: path to the x509 certificate to be used.
 Must be specified if protocol is "https"
 - `cert-key`: path to the key associated with the certificate specified in `cert`.
 Must be specified if protocol is "https"

+### Config files

+There are two config files in this directory:

+- `config.yaml` is designed to be used when running `management-service` directly from this directory on the build host (i.e. outside docker).
+  It assumes that stores have been initialized under `/tmp` (running vis `run-management` script, also in this directory, ensures that).
+Since `config.yaml` is the name the service looks for when loading config, there is no need to explicitly specify this file when running from this directory.
+- `config-docker.yaml` this is the file that is designed to be used when running inside the debug docker container.
+See [debugging docker deployment](/deployments/docker/README.md#Debugging).
+The `debug` command inside the debug container will automatically use it.
+If running the executable directly inside docker shell, rather than via the command, this file will need to be specified with `--config` option.

 ### Example

 ```yaml